talentprotocol/creator-score-miniapp/docs/planning/coding-principles.md

 - **Error Resilience**: App functionality independent of PostHog availability
 - **Event Schema**: Document event properties and user properties in `/docs/posthog-integration.md`

+#### Analytics Integration Patterns

+- **Score Refresh Analytics**: All score refresh functionality must include PostHog analytics tracking within the core refresh method, not in individual UI components.
+This ensures analytics are captured regardless of where refresh is triggered.
+- **Implementation Pattern**: Use the `useScoreRefresh` hook with analytics parameters to ensure consistent tracking across all refresh implementations.
+- **Systematic Approach**: Analytics should be co-located with the action being tracked to prevent future developers from forgetting to add analytics when implementing functionality elsewhere.

 ### Data Fetching Principles

 - **Hook Interface Standard**: All hooks return `{data, loading, error}` consistently